13 November 2019

 Writer Ahmet Altan has been re-arrested just over a week after his release after serving three years in prison on terror charges.
 Shocking images of the writer and journalist show his arrest on the evening of 12 November.

-According to The Peninsula, Altan’s initial court-ordered release under supervision was overruled by a higher court on the grounds that he remains a flight risk.
+According to The Peninsula, Altan’s initial court-ordered release under supervision was overruled by a higher court on the grounds that he remains a risk of fleeing.
 Article 19 notes that his release was overruled despite the author and journalist currently restricted under a travel ban.

 This is not the first instance of release and re-arrest for the prominent writer.
 According to Article 19, a similar situation occurred in 2016, when Altan was released on probation after 11 days of detention, and promptly arrested on new charges the day of his release.